 What do I do if I have abnormal mammogram results?

 Around 3 in 1,000 mammograms result in a diagnosis of breast cancer, according to the American Cancer Society.
 If you have an abnormal result at OhioHealth, a breast health nurse navigator will be your first point of contact.
 They will call you to explain your results, go over your next steps, reassure you, and answer any questions you have.
 In most cases, we can schedule an appointment for you to be seen by an OhioHealth specialist within one day.
 They will help you decide which additional tests and consultations are appropriate.

 How can I schedule a mammogram?

 Scheduling a mammogram at OhioHealth is easy!
-You can schedule online at your convenience using our new scheduling tool, or schedule by phone for one of our 20 locations.
+You can schedule online at your convenience using your OhioHealth MyChart website or app, our scheduling tool, or schedule by phone for one of our 20 locations.
 We also have multiple locations that offer 3D digital mammograms (breast tomosynthesis) for women who require specialized testing because of dense breast tissue or a history of breast cancer.